FieldCommGroup/HART-IP-Developer-Kit/doc/Install OS.md

 8. Here is a good [tutorial](https://tutorials.ubuntu.com/tutorial/command-line-for-beginners#0) for Linux command line (terminal) usage, if you are unfamiliar.

+9. From the Menu in the upper-lefthand corner of the display, choose System Tools, then MATE Terminal to launch the Linux terminal.

-9. Run the ifconfig utility from the command line and record the IP address of the device.
+10. Run the ifconfig utility from the command line and record the IPv4 address of the device.
+The four byte address is on the eth0 entry, in the inet field.